cypnk/Anime-List/README.md

 Haikyuu!!
 Haiyore!
 Nyaruko-san (Nyaruko: Crawling With Love!)
 Hajime no Ippo
+Hakumei to Mikochi (Hakumei & Mikochi: Tiny Little Life in the Woods)
 Hanasaku Iroha
 Hanayamata
 Hanbun no Tsuki ga Noboru Sora (Looking Up At The Half-Moon)